James Jamerson: Jamerson's equipment

 One aspect of Jamerson's upright playing that carried over to the electric bass guitar was the fact that he generally used only his right index finger to pluck the strings while resting his third and fourth fingers on the chrome pickup cover.
 Jamerson's index finger even earned its own nickname: "The Hook".
 Another aspect of Jamerson's upright playing that carried over was his use of open strings, a technique long used by jazz bass players, to pivot around the fretboard which served to give his lines a fluid feeling.
 He played with a relaxed and light touch.

 Jamerson's amplifier of choice at club performances was an Ampeg B-15; in larger venues, he used a blue Kustom with twin 15-inch speakers.
 On both, the bass knob was typically turned up full and the treble turned halfway up.
 On most of his studio recordings, his bass was plugged directly into the custom-made mixing console together with the guitars from Eddie Willis, Robert White and Joe Messina.
 He adjusted the console so that his sound was slightly overdriven and had a mild tube compression.

-In 2017, it was reported that Jamerson gave a 1961 Fender Precision bass to bassist Billy Hayes in 1967 or 1968; the instrument was auctioned in 2017.
+In 2017, it was reported that Jamerson gave a 1961 Fender Precision bass to bassist Billy Hayes in 1967 or 1968.
+This instrument is in the Musicians Hall of Fame.
 In 1977, Jamerson was photographed with a 1965–1968 Precision bass (a line of instruments which had a transition logo).
 There is speculation that in mid to late-1960s Jamerson's then-primary instrument was parted with, and that he acquired and replaced it with a 1966 model.